cscheid/cscheid.net/courses/spr15/cs444/lectures/week5.md

 # Week 5, D3 selections and joins

-Today we are going to talk about the two most important notions in D3: selections, and joins.
+Today we are going to talk about two of the most important notions in
+D3: selections, and joins.

 # Method chaining